kpandey008/kpandey008.github.io/_pages/about.md

 Hello!
 My name is Kushagra Pandey and I am currently a first year graduate student in Computer Science at the Indian Institute of Technology, Kanpur.
-My current research interests lie in the study of Representation Learning, Deep Generative Modelling, Computer Vision and Deep Reinforcement Learning.
+My current research interests lie in the study of Representation Learning, Deep Generative Modelling and Computer Vision.
-However, I also like to read about Causal reasoning, Computational neuroscience and Computational genomics
+However, I also like to read about Computational genomics and am trying to explore more about Computational neuroscience.

 While I am not involved in reading about any of these things, I like to think and discuss about the impact of training large models on our climate (uggh!
 GPT3) and where are we progressing as a community on our quest towards